This article will show the difference between:

 You have to have several different constructors that have different purposes but their signatures match.
 For instance, having both

-Random(int min)is impossible in Java, C++, C# and many other languages.
-And most popular workaround is to create several static methods that call default constructor and set appropriate values afterward.
+Random(int min)is impossible in Java, C++, C#, and many other languages.
+And the most popular workaround is to create several static methods that call the default constructor and set appropriate values afterward.

 In the following example, the

-load method is a static factory method.
+load method is a static creation method.
 It provides a convenient way to retrieve users from a database.

 The Simple factory pattern describes a class that has one creation method with a large conditional that based on method parameters chooses which product class to instantiate and then return.

 People usually confuse simple factories with a general factories or with one of the creational design patterns.
 In most cases, a simple factory is an intermediate step of introducing Factory Method or Abstract Factory patterns.